covalercom/readme-checklist/checklist.md

   or plain text**.

-* Under the project name or linked from it, **add a URL for the project** (such as repository or homepage URL).
+* Under the project name or linked from it, **add a URL for the project** (usually the source repository).

-* Under the project name, **clearly identify the owner or author of the project** (e.g., "By Author McAuthorface" or "Copyright Owner Name 2018").
+* Under the project name, **clearly identify the brand owner of the project**.
+This should be the identity clients expect to communicate with (e.g., "Covaler" or "TailFin").

-## Help the reader evaluate the project
+## Help the reader understand the project (even if they have only just joined)

 * **Describe the project in terms of what the project does or achieves**, not what it's made out of.
 Focus on *why* not *what*.